tobiasfrejo/rpio/docs/gettingStarted/tutorials/workflows/workflow_single_platform.rst

 -------------

 - **rpio CLI**: Ensure that the `rpio` command-line tool is installed and available on your system.
 - **robosapiensio package**: Ensure that the `robosapiensio` python package is installed in your python, either system-wide or in python virtual environement.
-Installation instructions can be found `here <../../installation/methods/pypi.rst>`_
+Installation instructions can be found `here <../../installation/methods/pypi.html>`_

 Tasks
 -----

 1. **Run the Package Creation Command**

-   Open a terminal in the folder you want to create the new robosapiensIO application package, with name 'newPackage,' and run the following command:
+   Open a terminal in the folder you want to create the new robosapiensIO application package, with name ``newPackage`` and run the following command:

    .. code-block:: bash